Skip to content

 What to serve with turkey soup?

 We love serving ours with a piece of crusty French bread or sweet cornbread.
-Leftover reheated lion house rolls from your Thanksgiving meal also taste delicious on the side as well!
+Leftover reheated Lion House rolls from Thanksgiving also taste delicious on the side.

-This soup will keep in the refrigerator for about 3 to 4 days.
-Just be sure to store in an airtight container in the fridge.
-I like to reheat it on the stove.
-Add soup to a pot and cook on medium-heat, until the soup is warm throughout.
+Store soup in an airtight container in the refrigerator for about 3-4 days.
+Reheat on the stove oven medium-heat, until the soup is warm throughout.
 You may need to add in a little more broth or stock if the soup has thickened.

 If you’re planning to freeze the turkey soup recipe, I’d recommend leaving out the noodles when cooking.
-They tend to get a bit mushy when frozen and reheated.
-Just make the recipe without the noodles and store in an airtight container in the freezer.
+They tend to get mushy when frozen and reheated.
+Cool soup completely then store in an airtight container in the freeze for a few months.

 Ladle full of leftover turkey soup.

-Looking for more ways to repurpose your Thanksgiving leftovers?
-Make these cranberry meatballs using leftover cranberry sauce or add your roasted butternut squash to a big fall salad!
+More ways to repurpose your Thanksgiving leftovers include cranberry meatballs with cranberry sauce or transform roasted butternut squash to a fall salad or butternut squash soup!

 More Homemade Soup Recipes